unbywyd/tscodex-mcp-images/README.md

 - `embedExif` (boolean, default: `false`): Embed metadata in EXIF data via Sharp

 ### 3. API Keys (Secrets)

+**⚠️ Security Note:** API keys are stored as **secrets** (environment variables with `SECRET_` prefix) instead of in the configuration file.
+This is more secure because:

+- **Secrets are not committed to version control** - Configuration files (`.mcp-images.json`) can be accidentally committed to Git, exposing your API keys
+- **Environment variables are process-scoped** - They exist only in the running process and are not persisted to disk
+- **Better separation of concerns** - Configuration (settings) vs Secrets (credentials) are kept separate
+- **Compliance with security best practices** - Follows the principle of never storing credentials in plain text files

 API keys are provided via environment variables with `SECRET_` prefix: